Preparing for MUN!

 Preparing as a Staff member

 Most MUN staff members are local participants or participants who have relocated to the conference city or town, since prepartions involves regular meetings with the rest of the Staff team.
 It is more challenging being a staff that a normal delegate, since all MUN staff members are required to act as coordinators during the conference.
 It therefore means all staff members are to be well informed on all organizational issues concerning the conference.
+Besides this, those holding fuctions such as president, secretary, chair and co-chair have to fully understand the functioning of the conference especially its rules and procedures.
+The rules and procedures may slightly vary from MUN to MUN, but the fundamentals reflect those of the UN conference or meeting they are simulating.

 Much administrative work is involved, which requires the full attention of each staff member.The entire staff team is under the supervision of the MUN Secretary General who delegate duties.
 Any successful MUN conference or meeting require intense team work, meaning as a staff, you must be ready to work in a team, which sometimes can be very multinational.
 It could be your first opportunity to work in a team, and therefore a huge chance to learn what it takes to execute team work.
 An asset you will always appreciate later in your professional carrier.